Morwenn/cpp-sort/README.md

 }
 ```

+# The main features & the extra features

 **cpp-sort** actually provides a full set of sorting-related features.
-The most
-important one is probably the concept of *sorters* and *sorter adapters*.
-Sorters
-are function objects implementing a sorting algorithm and sorter adapters are
-special class templates designed to adapt sorters and alter their behaviour in some
+Here are the main
+building blocks of the library:
+* Every sorting algorithm exists as a function object called a [sorter](https://github.com/Morwenn/cpp-sort/wiki/Sorters)
+* Sorters can be wrapped in [sorter adapters](https://github.com/Morwenn/cpp-sort/wiki/Sorter-adapters) to augment their behaviour
-specific manner.
-The library provides sorters implementing common and not-so-common
+* The library provides a [sorter facade](https://github.com/Morwenn/cpp-sort/wiki/Sorter-facade) to easily build sorters
-sorting algorithms as well as some specific adapters.
-It also provides fixed-size
-sorters and tools such as sorter facade or sorter traits, designed to craft your
-own sorters.
+* [Fixed-size sorters](https://github.com/Morwenn/cpp-sort/wiki/Fixed-size-sorters) can be used to efficiently sort tiny fixed-size collections
+* [Measures of presortedness](https://github.com/Morwenn/cpp-sort/wiki/Measures-of-presortedness) can be used to evaluate the disorder in a collection

 Here is a more complete example of what the library can do:

 ```cpp
 #include <algorithm>